pananton/busrpc-spec/busrpc.md

 The first problem is solved using the busrpc [character encoding](#character-encoding).

 The second problem requires developers to carefully design their APIs and avoid situations, when some endpoints may occasionally exceed the message bus limit.
-Busrpc specification helps to deal with this problem in the following way: it describes how fixed-size hash of the endpoint component's data can be used in the endpoint instead of the data itself.
+Busrpc specification helps to deal with this problem in the following way: it describes how fixed-size hash of the component's data can be used in the endpoint instead of the data itself.

 As a hash function busrpc framework uses SHA-224, which is chosen for the following reasons:
 * it is a cryptographic hash function, which means that it is practically impossible to find two distinct inputs that are hashed to the same value
-* it's performance does not degrade for a small inputs (tens of bytes)
+* it's performance does not degrade on small inputs (tens of bytes)
 * modern CPUs provide high-performance instructions for SHA hash calculation
 * it's output is shorter than SHA-256